 The body is found, triggering the investigation.

 This is still the investigation, but now, in addition to gathering evidence, emphasis is on the detective discovering why all those relationships are dysfunctional.

 After this, the structure is pretty much the same as in a traditional mystery.

-Another alternative is to write a mystery in which the initial driver, the first murder, happens many years before the rest of the story.
+Another possibility is to write a mystery in which the initial driver, the first murder, happens many years before the rest of the story.
 You may show this as a prologue or fill the reader in on what happened at a later point.
 Apart from this, the rest of the structure remains much the same.
 The first act may show the dysfunctional relationships, resulting from the first murder.
 It may also show how the villain or an imitator of the first murder has taken a new victim.